 In this section, we examine several explanations for the rise in consumption inequality observed in the data.
-We conduct a series of thought experiments to illustrate the potential importance of each explanation.
 We focus on the years 1978 to 2001, as the major changes in inequality occurred over the 1980s.
 Results are presented in Table 6.
-The first panel of the table presents the values of the Gini index and

-MLD in consumption for various measures of consumption inequality.
-The first two rows contain the benchmark inequality measures for 1978 and 2001.
-Subsequent rows present the inequality measures under various scenarios discussed in detail below.
-The second panel of the table presents the percentage change in the observed inequality measures attributed to each explanation we consider.
+The first two rows contain the benchmark inequality measures for 1978 and 2001, followed by the absolute change over time in the third row.
+The rest of the table presents the percentage of the change in the observed inequality measures attributed to each explanation we consider.

-6.3 Wages and Labor Supply
+6.2.1 Wages and Labor Supply

 According to the stylized facts, two of the most salient trends over time are the closing of the gender gap in wages and the rise in female labor supply.
-It is therefore of interest to assess the extent to which changes in the distribution of wages can account for the rise in consumption inequality.
-To answer this question, we consider two thought experiments.
-In the first exercise, we re-weight the data for 1978 so that the wage distribution in 1978 matches that of 2001.27 This experiment captures the fall in the gender wage gap and aggregate changes in the wage distribution, but not changes in sorting on wages within households.
-To capture the latter, in the second experiment we re-weight the joint spousal distribution of wages in the same fashion.
+To what extent do changes in the distribution of wages account for the rise in consumption inequality?
+To answer this question, we conduct two exercises.
+First, we re-weight the data for 1978 so that the wage distribution in 1978 matches that of 2001.
+This experiment captures the fall in the gender wage gap and aggregate changes in the wage distribution, but not changes in sorting on wages within households.
+In the second experiment we re-weight the joint spousal distribution of wages to capture the effect of sorting on inequality.
 Both experiments are subsequently repeated for labor supply.
-The results are presented in the top four rows of both panels of Table 6.
+The results are presented in Table 6.

 What is interesting about the results on wage and hours sorting is that they can simultaneously explain both the rise in consumption inequality across households and the fall in consumption inequality within households: sorting on wages alone can explain approximately 39% of the rise in between household inequality and 78% of the fall in within household inequality.
 With respect to sorting on hours, 32% of the rise in between household inequality and 98% of the fall in within household inequality can be explained by increased sorting within marriage.
-Regardless of the measure of consumption inequality considered, the thought experiments conducted above illuminate the dramatic role of sorting in determining the distribution of consumption across individuals.
-These results are complementary to those of Fernández and Rogerson (2001), among others, on sorting and income inequality and suggest an important avenue for future research.28
+Regardless of the measure of consumption inequality considered, the exercises conducted above illuminate the dramatic role of sorting in determining the distribution of consumption across individuals.

-$^{^{27}}$ In particular, we construct histograms of log wages for 1978 and 2001.
+$^{27}$ In particular, we construct histograms of log wages for 1978 and 2001.
 The histograms used to re-weight the wage distributions have 10 bins each.
 We re-weight 1978 data so that the histograms of log wages are the same in both years.

-6.4 Demographics and Household Composition
+6.2.2 Demographics and Household Composition

 Next, we consider the hypothesis that the rise in consumption inequality is capturing cohort effects due to the changes in the age structure of the population.
-To assess the importance of the changing age structure in the population for our measures of consumption inequality, we re-weight the 1978 data so that the age structure is the same as that in 2001, holding all else constant.
-The implications of this experiment are presented in the fifth row of the bottom panel of Table 6.
-The results of this exercise suggest that changes in the age distribution between 1978 and 2001 had virtually no effect on consumption inequality.
+To this end, we re-weight the 1978 data so that the age structure is the same as that in 2001, holding all else constant.
+The results of this exercise, presented in the fifth row of the bottom panel of Table 6, suggest that changes in the age distribution between 1978 and 2001 had virtually no effect on consumption inequality.